-Refrigerate the dough for 2 hours until quite stiff.
+Refrigerate the dough for 2 hours or more until quite firm.

 While dough is chilling, unwrap the kisses.

-When dough is thoroughly chilled, take spoonful and wrap all the way around a kiss.
-When kiss is totally enveloped, roll dough in your palms (like a meatball) to shape into ball.
+When dough is thoroughly chilled, take a spoonful and work gently with fingers to create a ball then flatten the ball into a small patty.
+Place a kiss in the center of the patty then pull up sides to wrap all the way around a kiss.
+When kiss is totally enveloped, roll dough in your palms (like a meatball) to shape back into ball.
 Place on ungreased cookie sheets.
 Repeat until all dough/kisses are in balls.

-Bake 12-15 minutes or until dough is no longer gummy and bottoms are slightly golden.
+Bake for 10-12 minutes (depending on your oven) or until dough is no longer gummy and bottoms are slightly golden.

-Cool slightly on cookie sheet, then place on rack to cool entirely.
+Cool for a few minutes on cookie sheet, then place on rack to cool entirely.
 Meanwhile, put confectioner’s sugar in a large bowl.

 When cookies are cooled, roll in confectioner’s sugar to coat.
-When you have finished all the cookies with one coating, repeat so that each cookie has 2 coats of confectioner’s sugar all around.
+When you have finished all the cookies with one coating, repeat so that each cookie has 2 coats of confectioner’s sugar and is covered all around.